Goliath Season 3: A Means to an End

 Love will tear us apart

-In the final episode entitled Joy Division, Wade and Diana’s relationship comes apart in another close-to-frazzling encounter.
-Wade tries to make a truce with Diana, which she refuses, and we endure another scene with the bathroom toaster, this time with Wade holding the cord.
+In the final episode entitled Joy Division, Wade and Diana’s relationship comes apart in another close-to-frazzling bath-time encounter.
+Wade tries to make a truce with Diana, which she refuses, and we watch another scene with the toaster, this time with Wade holding the cord.

 To try and save herself from the risk of jail because of the Federal lawsuit that McBride may now pursue against her and Fer-de-Lance, Diana approaches Patty to make a deal, which Patty refuses as she plans to subpoena Diana to answer questions in court.